NullArray/RootHelper/README.md

 # Root Helper
 Root Helper is s simple bash script that i wrote to make it a little easier to to find vectors for privilege escalation on a Linux box.
-I made it so that it downloads three scripts firectly from github.
+I made it so that it downloads three scripts directly from github.
 Namely:

 ```
 LinEnum